v-ko/pamet/README.md

 # Pamet
-An app for organizing thoughts and notes
+An app for organizing thoughts and notes.

+**Still in alpha** - you'll probably encounter GUI bugs, but the data storage/saving is stable.

 ## Installation
 Currently installation is possible from pypi/pip and via a windows static build ([download it on the releases page](https://github.com/v-ko/pamet/releases/)).